franzpisto/franzpisto/content/contact.md

     weight: 7
 layout: contact
 ---
 Hi there!
 Thank you so much for your interest in working together.
-Please fill the contact form below.
+Please fill the contact form below or write an e-mail to [info@franzpisto.com](<mailto: info@franzpisto.com>).